Real-time circuit breaker for player withdrawals, affiliate payouts, and bonus disbursements in iGaming.

 If your team is responsible for approving and executing outbound payments — and anomalies in withdrawal patterns or affiliate payouts are caught after funds have left — this is relevant.

-For product fundamentals (what RCL is, how rules work, how shadow mode operates), see Docs.
-This page covers how RCL applies specifically to iGaming.
+For product fundamentals (how Froddy works, how rules work, verdicts), see Docs.
+This page covers how Froddy applies specifically to iGaming.

 Note: Regulatory requirements vary by jurisdiction.
-RCL is a circuit breaker for execution risk, not a compliance solution — see anti-positioning below for boundaries.
+Froddy is a pre-execution control layer for execution risk, not a compliance solution — see boundaries below.

 | Risk class | What happens | Blast radius |